mezau532/smart_commuter/README.md

 # smart_commuter
 Copyright © 2017 Ulysses Meza and Jinghui Han.
 This app is under the "MIT License". <br /> Please see the file LICENSE in this distribution for license terms.

+This app is written in Java and XML.

 **Contributor**: Ulysses Meza AND Jinghui Han (jinghan@pdx.edu)

 ## Week 3 report